How to become a vape reviewer

 Vape gear reviewers review new or upcoming vape products for (usually online) e-cig stores or brands.

 Reviews can be anything from brief Facebook posts and recommends to longer YouTube videos or live streams showing what reviewers think of a product.
+If you have more time, you can even start posting reviews of stuff you like in your own blog or website.

 Reviewers might also choose not to review a vape product directly, but use it as a prop for another theme, such as ASMR or travel.